Roger7000V/focus-in-class/README.md

 ---

-On the main interface, there is a quick notes section, where you could take temporary notes.
+The main interface is always on top of other applications.
+There is a quick notes section, where you could take temporary notes.
 You could edit the texts in bold, italic, underlined, and red via the blue buttons.
 The reverse buttons are shown in pink.
 Remember to export the notes via the **Actions->Export Quick Notes** menu.
 You could also import previous notes via the **Actions->Import Quick Notes** menu.

 If you are trying to take more complicated notes, click the **Notepad** button.
 This will open the Notepad application in the system.